suddenly1990/foundryfilehelper/README.md

 # Foundry File Helper

-**Foundry File Helper** is a VSCode extension specifically designed for Solidity developers to automatically generate file templates that conform to the Foundry project structure.
+**Foundry File Helper** is a VSCode extension specifically designed for smartConcract developers to automatically generate file templates that conform to the Foundry project structure.
 This extension monitors the `.sol` files in the `src` directory and automatically creates corresponding deployment scripts and test files in the `script` and `test` directories.

 ## Features